Pest plants and animals and pathogens

 See Useful links for more information about specific pest plants and animals.

-How does QPWS manage pest plants and animals?
+How does QPWS manage pest plants and animals and pathogens?

 QPWS actively manages pest plants and animals in parks, forests and other areas gazetted under the Nature Conservation Act 1992 and Forestry Act 1959, in order to protect the biodiversity and natural processes in these areas.